1.Introduction

 - Average price: ¥17,525 (Approx. $117)

-Personally, I used to associate Nittaku with affordable, high-quality products.
-However, Nittaku recorded the third-highest average price among the nine brands included in this survey.
+Nittaku recorded the third-highest average price among the nine brands in this survey.

-- This suggests that Nittaku has strengthened its lineup of high-performance rackets.
+- This suggests that Nittaku has expanded its premium lineup in recent years.

 (3)VICTAS